blacktanktop/illustration2vec/README.md

 # Introduction

-retrieve_illustration.py can resize, extract tags, vectorize, and display with your images (jpg files or png files) by using [illustration2vec](https://github.com/rezoo/illustration2vec)
+This scripts (retrieve_illustration.py) can resize, extract tags, vectorize many image files (jpg files) in a directory at a time, and finaly can make jpg file to display similar images with cosine similarity. by using [illustration2vec](https://github.com/rezoo/illustration2vec)

 # Requirements